What makes an enterprise CMS AI-ready?

-Migrating a website is often a necessary part of a digital marketing strategy or a revamp, but it can be much more complicated than you may think.
-This is because website migration requires a combination of resources from digital marketing (including SEO and analytics) and web development teams.
-And without a well-organized site migration SEO plan, the migration process can have a negative impact on your website and its search rankings.
+Migrating a website is often a necessary step in a digital marketing strategy or during a major revamp, especially when your current platform or CMS no longer meets your needs, prompting you to migrate your website to another platform.
+This requires a combination of resources from digital marketing (including SEO and analytics) and web development teams.
+Without a well-organised site migration SEO plan, the migration process can have a significant negative impact on your website and its search rankings. (including SEO and analytics) and web development teams.
+Without a well-organised site migration SEO plan, the migration process can have a significant negative impact on your website and its search rankings.

 What is website migration?

-Website migration or site migration refers to a process of making major changes to the website including URL, design, content, and structure.
-Very basically, it describes the process of moving your site and/or its contents from one place to another, usually involving changes to at least part of the URLs.
-It has to be planned and executed carefully, with a clear site migration SEO checklist, to avoid losing traffic, search engine rankings, and, as a result, even revenue.
+Website migration or site migration refers to a process of making major changes to a website including URL, design, content, and structure.
+In simple terms, it describes moving your site and/or its contents from one place to another, usually involving changes to at least part of the URLs.
+It has to be planned and executed carefully, with a clear site migration SEO checklist, to avoid losing traffic, search engine rankings, and revenue.

 There are several common reasons to migrate websites.
-If your business is rebranding, you may need to migrate your website to a new URL to match the new brand identity.
-When the interface of your website is no longer friendly to users, a revamp of your site’s structure might be needed.
+If your business is rebranding, you may need to migrate to a new URL to match the new brand identity.
+When the interface of your website is no longer user-friendly, a revamp of the site’s structure might be needed.

 Website migration usually involves several steps.
-The most important one is figuring out the reasons for the site migration and then making a detailed plan.
-Creating content and design plans is also crucial and must be considered when migrating a website.
+The most important one is figuring out the reasons for the migration and then making a detailed plan.
 Referring to Niteco’s pillars of content migration at the beginning can help to save time and avoid confusion.

 Why do you need to consider SEO in a website migration?